NEUROIMAGING / NEUROSONOLOGY

 - brain death and cerebral circulatory arrest (CCA) are not identical conditions

-- brain death is a clinical diagnosis characterized by the irreversible loss of all brain functions, including the brainstem
+- brain death is a clinical diagnosis characterized by the irreversible loss of all brain functions, including those of the brainstem

-- several mechanisms lead to brain death: increase in intracranial pressure (ICP), subsequent loss in cerebral autoregulation, ↓ cerebral blood flow, and finally, cerebral circulatory arrest
+- several mechanisms lead to brain death: increase in intracranial pressure (ICP), subsequent loss of cerebral autoregulation, ↓ cerebral blood flow, and ultimately, cerebral circulatory arrest

-- there may be a delay of several hours between the development of circulatory arrest and clinically detectable loss of brain function
+- there may be a delay of several hours between the onset of circulatory arrest and clinically detectable loss of brain function

-- brain death is a clinical diagnosis characterized by the irreversible loss of all brain functions, including the brainstem
+- brain death is a clinical diagnosis characterized by the irreversible loss of all brain functions, including those of the brainstem

-- TCD/TCCD is a non-invasive bedside technique, that allows monitoring or frequent checks in neurocritically ill patients
+- TCD/TCCD is a non-invasive bedside technique that allows for monitoring or frequent checks in neurocritically ill patients

-- a decrease in intracerebral flow can be detected, progressing to the cerebral circulatory arrest
+- a decrease in intracerebral flow can be detected, progressing to cerebral circulatory arrest

 Intracranial flow patterns

-- the increase of ICP and subsequent decrease of cerebral perfusion pressure (CPP) results in progressive changes in the waveform of the Doppler spectra → hemodynamics notes
+- the increase of intracranial pressure (ICP) and subsequent decrease of cerebral perfusion pressure (CPP) result in progressive changes in the waveform of the Doppler spectra → Hemodynamics notes

 Examination procedure

-- the examination should be performed by a trained physician with experience in the ultrasound technique and familiarity with the pathophysiology of brain death
+- the examination should be performed by a trained physician experienced in ultrasound technique and familiar with the pathophysiology of brain death

 - a 2MHz diagnostic probe is used